 So let's look a bit more focussed on how to make steel, in particular if you start with cast iron.
 But before I come to that I will deal once more with making steel in a bloomery.
 And before I do that I need to point out something:

-that bloomeries should produce nothing but wrought iron, there shouldn't have
+predicted that bloomeries should produce nothing but wrought iron,

 As we know now: all of the above is wrong.
 Why?
 Here are the reasons in short: